inma-no/advertsspec/specification.md

-# Specifications for HTML based adverts
+# Specification for HTML based adverts

-These are the specifications for both the HTML banners and image banners.
+This is the specification for both the HTML banners and image banners.
 Inline is an advertising format used across all devices (mobile, tablet and desktop).
 As for now, HTML is recommended as it will be fully responsive across all screens.

 For advertisers and agencies using AdForm, use [AdForms specifications](http://test.adform.com/banners/Specifications/finn/index.htm) under the headline Responsive HTML5.